JackcN2/Ascii-webcam/README.md

 pyttsx3

-These can be installed by running script included with the program, or downloaded manually.
+These can be installed by running the command script included with the program, or downloaded manually.

-Make sure that the two scripts stay in the same directory as they both need to refrence one of the same files for operation.
+Make sure that the two python scripts stay in the same directory as they both need to refrence one of the same files for operation.

 # Running the program